gprbuild

 -X name=value

-Sets the value of an external variable used in the project file.
+Sets the value of an external variable name.
+These variables can be used within project files for conditional compilation or path definitions.

 -m